M&A in Emerging Europe fell by 20% to €32.93bn in 2022

 Poland was once again the top M&A market this year with 250 deals (down 7%) but with a value of €15.97bn, up by a third.
 Croatia was second, with €3.16bn in deals, up 69%, with deal numbers rising 16% to a new peak of 80.
 Romania was the third strongest market, with 234 deals, up 20%, with a value of €2.9bn, up by a fifth.

-The biggest deals after the PKN Orlen – PGNiG merger were Czech property group CPI’s €1.8bn acquisition of a 25% stake in Austria’s Immofinanz, and Polish energy group PGE’s €1.3bn acquisition of PKP Energetyka.
+The biggest deals after the PKN Orlen-PGNiG merger were Czech property group CPI’s €1.8bn acquisition of a 25% stake in Austria’s Immofinanz, and Polish energy group PGE’s €1.3bn acquisition of PKP Energetyka.

 The report estimates that there are now an estimated 34 unicorns in the region, up from just six in 2015.

 Private equity deal volumes edged up 32 to a new five-year high of 289.
-In contrast, deal values were at the lowest level in five years, at €9.99bn, down from €13bn in 2021.
+In contrast, deal values were at their lowest level in five years, at €9.99bn, down from €13bn in 2021.
 Private equity investors were involved in half the top 10 deals.

 US investors were once again the most active foreign investor from outside the region, as the number of US deals rose from 103 in 2021 to 126.
 The US was also the leading source of foreign investment, with €3.49bn of deals, though that was down from the previous year’s high of €8.67bn.